The Tibetan Book of the Dead

 The First Seven Days

-It the book it says the deceased is waiting for the, “Mother of the Space Of Heaven.”
-Who is guiding this Mothership?
-What is this and it’s significance?
-How closely related is this ship to the concepts in the book Chariots of the Gods?
+It the book it says the deceased is waiting for the, “Mother of the Space of Heaven.”

-The book states you will be visited by Beings of different colours.
-One colour being Blue.
+The book states you will be visited by Beings of different colors.
+One being is Blue.

-Being brought up in a Hindu household I asked many questions such as, “What is the relationship of the blue colour Gods found in Hinduism and the being that are meeting you in the after life?”
+Being brought up in a Hindu household I asked many questions to my parents.
+One question I asked then when I was young, “What is the relationship of the blue color Gods found in Hindu religion and the being that we meet you in the afterlife?”

-It is said, during the seven days you will be visited by different beings, If you do not reconvened them.
-This means you have multiple chances to fight the battle against you ego.
+It is said, during the seven days you will be visited by different beings.
+If you do not recognize them that is ok.
+You will have multiple chances to recognize these being and fight the battle against your ego.

-This is why meditation can be important while you are here in the rebirth world.
+Therefore, meditation can be important while you are here on earth awaiting the rebirth world.

-The writer of the book, gives a vivid explanation of what the begins you will meet on your journey, look like.
-It is also mentioned what the beings may say to you at each stage.
+The writer of the book, gives a comprehensive description of what the Begins, you will meet on your journey, look like.

 The Next Seven Days